smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_09.md

     git push
     ```

-14. TO Ensure the `api.deployment.yml`, `web.deployment.yml`, `web.service.yml` files from Exercise 2, Tasks 2 and 3 are present in the git repository root.
+14. TO Ensure the `api.deployment.yml`, `web.deployment.yml`, and `web.service.yml` files from Exercise 2, Tasks 2 and 3 are present in the git repository root.
 Let's push the changes to the git repository root using below mentioned commands.

     ```bash
     git add .